teo-tsou/follow_me_5G/README.md

 ## Init the k8s cluster and build the PodMigration Operator

-By following the instructions of this [repo](https://github.com/SSU-DCN/podmigration-operator)
+Follow the instructions of this [repo](https://github.com/SSU-DCN/podmigration-operator)

+When the cluster is initialized and the podmigration operator is succesfully deployed:

-When done, Deploy Storages (NFS Provisioner) & Network Plugins (Multus CNI):
+- **Deploy Storages (NFS Provisioner) & Network Plugins (Multus CNI):**

 On the Master Node: